 2. Have a real estate license in LA, AR, MS, TX, IA, MO...or GA...or TN (already headed there next!)...or AL (headed there when you're ready!)...you get the point.
 If you don't have a real estate license, you must be willing and able to get one.
 This will require a small commitment on your part to review your state requirements, pay for and take the required coursework (can be done in classroom or online in as little as a couple weeks if you're motivated), submit the application to your state real estate commission and then take and pass the test.
 We will stay in touch through this process so I can help where needed and have things ready for you on our end so you don't waste a minute to get up and rolling.

 3. Once licensed, be willing to do what you and I discussed when you did #1 above.

-RecLand is the Duck Commander & Buck Commander Endorsed Land Broker.
-One of the things they liked about us was our commitment to grow and put advertising behind our listings and brand to help our land agents succeed.
+We have a commitment to grow and put advertising behind our listings and brand to help our land agents succeed.
 This is a primary part of who we are.
 RecLand does all the advertising for all agents' listings.
 We pay for it, too.
 We also advertise our services to help get new listings.
 These listings are passed along to the agents in the area.
-Our land agents do not have to compete with me for listings.
-Sure, I have some listings.
-But they are typically with old clients who just want me to help them again.
 Our agents do not have to worry about other agents unfairly getting listings or leads that come through the office.
-I personally manage a system through my office manager to distribute all listings and leads according to geography, land type, etc.
+We manage a system through our office manager to distribute all listings and leads according to geography, land type, etc.

-Our commission structure is very competitive...especially given the fact we pay for all the marketing, the fees associated with our Commander partnership and give the agents the leads we generate through our websites, social media and other media.
+Our commission structure is very competitive...especially given the fact we pay for all the marketing and give the agents the leads we generate through our websites, social media, and other media.